 Access to a “living books library,” whether in your own home, or outside, is a common desire among Charlotte Mason educators.
 “Living books” are those that engage the reader (of any age), relay ideas, and are written in a lively style by someone with a passion for and great knowledge of the subject.
-They were the only ones used in her schools; no textbooks!
+They were the only ones used in Charlotte Mason schools; no textbooks!
 Therefore, any school or home school using the Charlotte Mason philosophy and methods will need the ability to secure these whole books so vital to the curriculum.

 HOW TO FIND LIVING BOOKS